Mahbubnagar

-Palamoor, also informally called as Rukmammapeta, Mahbubnagar a city in Palamoor District of the Indian state of Telangana.
-It is called the land of milk because the region was historically known for milk production.
+Mahbubnagar, formerly known as Rukmammapeta and Palamooru is a city in Mahbubnagar District of the Indian state of Telangana named after the 6th Nizam of Hyderabad, Mahboob Ali Khan.
+It is the headquarters of Mahbubnagar mandal in Mahbubnagar revenue division.
+The city is also the largest in the district with an area of 39.64 km2 and 7th most populous in the state.

+The region was historically known for milk production.
 On 4 December 1890, the name was changed to Mahbubnagar in honour of Mir Mahbub Ali Khan, the 6th Nizam of Hyderabad.

 It is the headquarters of Palamoor mandal in Palamoor revenue division.
 The city is also the largest in the district with an area of 39.64 km2 and 7th most populous in the state.

 Etymology

 Mahbubnagar was formerly known as Palamoor, meaning "land of milk" due to its milk production.
 The name was changed to Mahabubnagar on 4 December 1890, in honour of Mir Mahbub Ali Khan Asaf Jah VI, the Nizam of Hyderabad (1869–1911 AD).

 History

 Mahbubnagar was under Janapada rule by 6th century BCE, and later under Maurya territory.
 The region was at the core of the Satavahana dynasty from 221 B.C.E. to 218 C.E., and also a large part of the Chalukya dynasty from the 7th to the 11th century CE, also part of the Kakatiya dynasty from 11th to the 14th century CE, The region was later part of the Kingdom of Golkonda (c. – 1512), with its capital city Golkonda located near Hyderabad.

 In 1518, the region came under control of the Qutb Shahi dynasty, which reigned until 1687.
 The region was then a part of Hyderabad State, ruled by the Asaf Jahi Dynasty, from 1724 to 1948.